S4 method for data.frame

 individuals for each category, i.e. a contingency table).
 A data.frame

-will be coerced to a numeric
+will be coerced to a numeric matrix via data.matrix().

 Currently not used.

-scalar: should an evenness measure be computed
+A logical scalar: should an evenness measure be computed

 instead of an heterogeneity/dominance index?
-Only available for shannon
+Only available for shannon,

-and brillouin
+simpson and brillouin indices.

-scalar: should the bias-corrected estimator be
+A logical scalar: should the bias-corrected estimator be

 used?
-Only available for shannon
+Only available for shannon, simpson and chao1 indices.

 N. Frerebeau